Koenvh1/ets2-local-radio/README.md

 but you still want to add it.
 That's possible too.
 Just go to the `\web\stations\stations-custom.example.js` file, rename it to `stations-custom.js` and add your own stations there.
 More information on that can be found in that file as well.

+### Can you support map x?

+Maybe, maybe not.
+You can always send in a request.
+* ATS maps will not be added unless you provide at least one station per new **city**.
+* ETS2 maps will not be added unless you provide at least one station per new **country**.

+##### How about Open Spaces or YKS Turkey?
+A persisting problem is that some maps are incompatible with each other.
+You may want to edit the `\web\cities\cities-ets2.js` file, scroll to the bottom and uncomment the lines for YKS Turkey and/or Open Spaces.
+This will reset when you update ETS2 Local Radio.

 ### Why do Chrome, Opera, Internet Explorer and others not work fully?